apache/polaris/getting-started/spark/README.md

   under the License.
 -->

-# Getting Started with Spark and Apache Polaris
+# Getting Started with Apache Spark and Apache Polaris

-This getting started guide provides a `docker-compose` file to set up [Spark](https://spark.apache.org/) with Apache Polaris.
+This getting started guide provides a `docker-compose` file to set up [Apache Spark](https://spark.apache.org/) with Apache Polaris.
 Apache Polaris is configured as an Iceberg REST Catalog in Spark.
 A Jupyter notebook is used to run PySpark.

 ## Run the `docker-compose` file